rokaya02/US-Air-Emissions/README.md

 Along with the new subset of data, there are instructions on how to replicate this with detailed explanations.
 Find the python notebook here: [Notebook](https://github.com/rokaya02/US-Air-Emissions/blob/00e76178f7b7ba4369969c4e0f499bd29436eb6c/Rokaya_Air_Emissions.ipynb)

 To generally navigate this repository, note that everything is in folders.
 The original data set and new data set can both be found in the [data](https://github.com/rokaya02/US-Air-Emissions/tree/27bc03e0a0a7c8f252e3dcda7dddd5b895b418f1/data) folder.
-The [data visualizations](https://github.com/rokaya02/US-Air-Emissions/tree/27bc03e0a0a7c8f252e3dcda7dddd5b895b418f1/Data%20Visualizations) folder has two files containing two different data visualizations.
+The [data visualizations](https://github.com/rokaya02/US-Air-Emissions/tree/27bc03e0a0a7c8f252e3dcda7dddd5b895b418f1/Data%20Visualizations) folder has two files containing two different data visualizations that were created using the data subset I created through Google CoLab.

 ## Get Started!!